-IFRS 9 Financial instruments for the W purposes of estimating the loss da allowances.
-Stage 1 and Stage 2 loans th are performing exposures, with Stage 2 being exposures with a significant co increase in credit risk since origination.
-Stage 3 loans are non-performing, i.e. in credit-impaired loans.
+The loans are assigned to one of three stages in line with the requirements of IFRS 9 Financial instruments for the purposes of estimating the loss allowances.
+Stage 1 and Stage 2 loans are performing exposures, with Stage 2 being exposures with a significant increase in credit risk since origination.
+Stage 3 loans are non-performing, i.e. credit-impaired loans.

-Impairment allowances for the performing exposures are determined by modelling techniques taking into account historical experience, forwardlooking information and management judgment.
-Key assumptions and of performing exposures comprise:
+Impairment allowances for the performing exposures are determined by modelling techniques taking into account historical experience, forward-looking information and management judgment.
+Key assumptions and judgments relevant to the assessment of performing exposures comprise: